Egypt at the FIFA World Cup

-Egypt have qualified for the FIFA World Cup on four occasions, in 1934, 1990, 2018, and 2026.
-With 2 draws and 5 losses, Egypt has never won a match in the World Cup finals.
-In 1934 Egypt became the first Arab and African team to play in the World Cup.
+Egypt has qualified for the FIFA World Cup on four occasions: in 1934, where it became the first Middle Eastern and African team to play in the World Cup, 1990, 2018, and 2026. they have produced 5 draws, 6 losses, and 2 wins in the competition, beating New Zealand and Australia via penalties in the knockouts during the 2026 World Cup.

-When they qualified again in 1990, they became the team with the longest-ever gap between two FIFA World Cup matches: 56 years and 16 days had passed.
+When they qualified for the second time in 1990, they became the team with the longest-ever gap between two FIFA World Cup matches: 56 years and 16 days had passed.
 This was surpassed in 2022 by the qualification of Wales for the first time in 64 years.

-The tournament consists of two parts, the qualification phase and the final phase (officially called the World Cup Finals).
-The qualification phase, which currently take place over the three years preceding the finals, is used to determine which teams qualify for the finals.
+They have never qualified consecutively.